 Cloud skilling is for everyone.
 The key word here is everyone.
 Each persona in an organization is affected by how and what the cloud enables their business to achieve.
 The degree of learning will of course vary.

-Getting started with cloud fluency
+Getting started with cloud enablement and fluency

 Like any successful business initiative, building a durable and long term cloud fluency program starts with a clearly written, jargon-free objective statement: a 1–2 page document outlining the business reason(s) why a cloud fluency initiative is important for your organization, its benefit(s) to everyone involved, and how you will measure success.